meh/meh.github.io/random/papers/branchiverse.md

 there's no more possible changing in the state, the other branches keep going until every branch ends.

+To be clear, when it branches you don't get a copy of the universe, it's the same universe, same amount of matter and energy, same everything but the different states.

 This branchiverse exists completely and has always existed.

 We aren't aware of the snapshotting and the branching as it is, we can conceive